 She chortled at my playful remark.
 "Hey, you know I'm not like that.
 I'm just one for novelties right now, and I've never had sex with a solicitor before."

 Skin of the NightRomance

-[#1 in Romance, May 26th, 2018] WARNING: Sexual content.
+[Winner of 'Best Mature' in The Fiction Awards 2018] [#1 in Romance, May 26th, 2018] WARNING: Sexual content.
 Adults only.
 "I'm sorry, have we met before?"
 I blurted out, bewildered in my tone.
-His eyebrows arched before a condescending chuckle slipped out of his mouth.
-A look of sardonic amusement e...
+His eyebrows arched before a condescending chuckle sli...